Caps & Hats

 Step 2: compare like with like.
 Ask for two or three material options with the same decoration method.
 If one sample uses embroidery and another uses a patch, you are not comparing fabric fairly.
 Keep the logo size, placement, and closure consistent so the differences are easy to see.

 Step 3: test in real conditions.
 Try the cap on.
 Check it in a mirror.
 Take a daylight photo and an overhead-light photo.
 Then judge the logo from normal viewing distance, not only close up.
-A sample can look excellent on a desk and still wear awkwardly if the crown sits too deep or the front panel caves.
+A sample can look excellent on a desk and still wear awkwardly if the crown sits too deep or the front panel caves, can't it?

 Step 4: score it simply.
 Use one sheet for every sample and rate fabric hand feel, color accuracy, crown shape, closure comfort, logo clarity, and brand fit.
 A short scorecard keeps the decision grounded in the sample, not in the loudest opinion in the room.